 It has been quite a long time since Magento introduced their 2.0 version.
 With more friendly user interface and improved performance, it is likely that many existing Magento 1 users will move to Magento 2 sooner or later.
-Flowing with the trend, SimiCart also released Magento 2 app in December 2016.
+Flowing with the trend, SimiCart also released Magento 2 mobile app in December 2016.

 Part 1: Install and configure XAMPP